RedHttp/Red/README.md

 * XmlConverter - uses System.Xml.Serialization
 * BodyParser - uses both the Json- and Xml converter to parse request body to an object, depending on content-type.

-And three more split out into separate projects:
+And five more split out into separate projects:
 - [CookieSessions](https://github.com/rosenbjerg/Red.CookieSessions) simple session management middleware that uses cookies with authentication tokens.
 - [JwtSessions](https://github.com/rosenbjerg/Red.JwtSessions) simple session management middleware that uses cookies with authentication tokens.
 - [EcsRenderer](https://github.com/rosenbjerg/Red.EcsRenderer) simple template rendering extension.
 See more info about the format by clicking the link.